-The executive director of MPERS is in charge of all records of the retirement system.
-If, due to an error, you receive more or less than the benefit to which you are entitled, the error, when discovered, will be corrected and your benefit will be adjusted accordingly.
+MPERS' executive director is responsible for all retirement system records.
+If you receive more or less than the benefit to which you are entitled due to an error, when discovered, the error will be corrected and your benefit will be adjusted accordingly.

-If errors in your records are due to fraud, the perpetrator(s) of the fraud will be subject to a fine or imprisonment under the Revised Statutes of Missouri.
+If errors in your records are due to fraud, the perpetrator(s) of the fraud will be subject to a fine or imprisonment under the Missouri Revised Statutes.